 When Cynthia Nixon walks into the room, she is at once recognizable yet unfamiliar.
 To many, Nixon is better known as Miranda Hobbs, the cynical lawyer from the hit show Sex and the City.
 In many ways, I have grown up with Nixon—or should I say, Miranda—guiding me through life’s awkward dating scenarios with her three girlfriends in tow.
 I watched from afar as Miranda navigated uncomfortable break-ups, an unplanned pregnancy, and laughable first dates in New York City.
-While I may know the character of Miranda Hobbs, the fact is the woman now standing before me is very different.
-Nixon—an American actress-turned-aspiring politician—is running to be the first female governor of New York state.
+While I may know the character of Miranda Hobbs, the fact is the woman now standing before

 For those quick to dismiss Nixon’s run for governor because of her acting background, Nixon’s response is plain and simple: “I didn’t grow up with much money,” explains Nixon.
 “I grew up with my mom in a one bedroom, five-story walk up, and started acting in order to pay for college because my family wasn’t able to afford it.”
 While many starlets can remain disconnected, floating untethered in the stardust of fame, Nixon—a born and bred New Yorker—is rooted in the reality of living in this city and state.